clearpathrobotics/cpr-documentation/README.md

 4. Build and test the changes (see steps 4-8 from the standard workflow above).

-5. Empty the docs folder.
+5. Empty the docs folder leaving only the .keep file (such that the folder is still tracked by git).

 6. When ready, publish your branch on GitHub, and submit a Pull Request to merge your changes into the _development_ branch.
     Be sure to include the updates to the following: